Fishing in the Mother Lode

 The Mother Lode is surrounded by dozens of pristine lakes and reservoirs with relaxing fishing opportunities.
 Recreational fishing in the Mother Lode is fun for beginners and professionals alike.

-With such an abundance and variety of fishing experiences awaiting you in Mother Lode California, we highly recommend contacting one of the fly shops or guide services
+With such an abundance and variety of fishing experiences awaiting you in Mother Lode California, we highly recommend contacting one of the many local fly shops or guide services.

 Phil Johnson Memorial Derby Held at Lake Don Pedro near the Blue Oak Campground at the end of May.
 The chairperson is Randy Bergquist, contact 916-833-1722